ankitmodi/ankitmodi.github.io/_posts/2021-5-22-explore-fast-and-fix-things.md

 ### Philosophy behind the mantra

 Let's take a health tech example to understand the philosophy.
 Suppose you have developed state-of-the-art speech-to-text AI and want to use it to automate radiology reporting for Chest X-rays (CXR).
 Let's call it *Reportify*.
 It is aimed at reducing the manual effort wasted in typing out CXR reports.
-Let's understand the first part of the principle through the lens of *Reportify*.
+Let's understand both parts of this principle through the lens of *Reportify*.

 ### Explore Fast